NajmeHabibi/NajmeHabibi/README.md

 ### Hi, I'm Najme! 👋

 For about the last two years, I have been studying and implementing Machine Learning models.
 In this journey, I started as an NLP intern at Wise Intelligent Agent company and then moved into an NLP researcher role at PART company.
 Before I become a fan of machine learning, I was a computer engineer student.
 Being encountered lots of software development projects in university, I decided that something between ML and Software development is my best fit.
 Therefore, I’m seeking an ML Engineer job right now.
-Find out more about me & feel free to connect with me here:

 <!--
 **NajmeHabibi/NajmeHabibi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.